mikebowman79/Week-7-Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/101996041/167227712-3c3844fe-ebd0-46ef-91ec-ad2e9f3970fe.png)

-4. Count of those likely to retire: Displays those job titles of the number most likely to retire.
+4. Count of those likely to retire: Displays those job titles of the number most likely to retire from the Retiring Titles chart above.

 ![image](https://user-images.githubusercontent.com/101996041/167227725-71550c5e-9d2c-4425-854b-484b9c98bfaf.png)

-As is seen the greatest quantity of jobs that need to be filled are tose of Senior Engineer and Senior Staff.
+As is seen the greatest quantity of jobs that need to be filled are those of Senior Engineer and Senior Staff.
 This would imply that a major effort needs to be made to train and mentor those junior employees selected to fill those roles.
 Additional hiring will be needed to fill some of those jobs as Senior Engineer and Staff people retire.